Using Transformations with Skycap

 Before you start, please check you have the following:

 - A Cloud 66 Account — If you don’t already have one sign up for a Cloud 66 account.
-There’s a free community plan and you’ll get full unlimited access to all products free for 14 days.
+You’ll get free unlimited access to all products for 4 weeks.

 - An existing application set up in Skycap — You can learn how to do that with our Getting started with Skycap guide.